 What You Can Do to Prevent Atherosclerosis

 Your good health has an enemy — atherosclerosis.
 Atherosclerosis is common.
 And its effects can be very serious.
-They can cause strokes, heart attacks, and death.
-The good news is that you can take steps to protect yourself from this disease.
+This condition can lead to strokes, heart attacks, and death.
+But, you can take steps to protect yourself from this disease.